 It’s always a good idea to calibrate your candy thermometer but once you make the syrup correctly, memorize the bubbles!
-When you remember how the bubbles are supposed to behave, you can confidently manage a marshmallow situation where the thermometer is nowhere to be found (check).
+When you remember how the bubbles are supposed to behave and look, you can confidently manage a marshmallow situation where the thermometer is nowhere to be found (check).

-For the second, to get enough air into the marshmallow batter you need speed & patience.
-Once the gelatin is combined with the sugar syrup in whipping, the mass should double in volume while cooling off.
-It’s paramount to whip the gelatin to its highest volume and not the half way.
-This is also a classic recipe giving a nod to the French origins of marshmallow making by using whipped egg whites for even more softer texture.
+In order to get enough air into the marshmallow batter, you need speed & patience.
+Once the gelatin is combined with the sugar syrup in whipping, the mass should double in volume while cooling off in the midst of whipping.
+It’s paramount to whip the gelatin to its highest volume.
+Don’t’ cheat.

 Vintage Marshmallows | Recipe

-400g caster sugar A good handful of 50/50 mix of confectioners sugar and cornstarch for coating Put sugar, corn syrup, and hot water in saucepan, and stir until sugar is dissolved, bring to boiling point and boil without stirring to 240°F., or until it forms a soft ball when tried in cold water.
+Put sugar, corn syrup, and hot water in a saucepan, and stir until sugar is dissolved, bring to boiling point and boil without stirring to 240°F., or until it forms a soft ball when tried in cold water.
 Remove from fire, add gelatine which has soaked in the cold water, and beat mixture until it is white.
 Add whites of eggs beaten until stiff, and beat candy vigorously until it gets thick and stringy.
 Add vanilla and cornstarch, pour into a pan 9 inches square that has been dusted over with sifted confectioners' sugar, and sift confectioners' sugar over the top of the candy in the pan.
-Cut into squares with a silver knife that is kept moist by being dipped into water.
+Cut into squares with a silver knife that is kept moist by being dipped into the water.
 Let candy stand overnight to dry off, then pack between layers of wax paper.
 Other flavors, and nuts or candied fruits cut into small pieces, may be added if desired.

 Flavored Homemade Marshmallows

-This summer has been fantastic and our small strawberry field is thriving.
-I’ve been binging on strawberries every day, adding them in my breakfast porridge and snacking them on every possible meal.
-I also made strawberry juice and thought, why not use some of that also to flavor marshmallow.
+Last summer (2019) was fantastic and our small strawberry field thrived.
+I literally binged on strawberries every day, adding them in my breakfast porridge and snacking them on every possible meal.
+I also made strawberry juice and thought, why not use some of that also to flavor marshmallows.

-Since only one kind of marshmallows are boring, I actually flavored two marshmallow versions for our BBQs by blooming the gelatine with juices.
+Since making only one kind of marshmallow is boring, I actually flavored two marshmallow versions for our BBQs by blooming the gelatine with juices.
 I used cold homemade strawberry extract for one batch and cold organic coconut juice for the other batch.

 I kept the vanilla extract constant for both but added a tablespoon of small coconut flakes into the final batter for the latter (would have wanted to use coconut flour but had run out of it).
 Since the pink color of the strawberry juice was too fair in the end, I added a hint of red color paste into the strawberry marshmallow batter.

-Also, by adjusting the amount of cornstarch you can play with the gooey factor.
-For example, in these strawberry versions I cut down the added cornstarch with 50 percent.
+By adjusting the amount of cornstarch you can play with the gooeyness factor.
+For example, in this strawberry version, I cut down the added cornstarch with 50 percent.
 In the future, I think I’ll stick to 75% added cornstarch of the original amount given in the recipe because that’s the way I like them best.

 Oil or cover the pan before dusting

-When I made the coconut marshmallows, I brushed the sides of the pan with organic coconut oil which gave the marshmallows last layer of flavor.
-Here in the country home I only had olive oil to use hence the cling film (updated my shopping list).
+When I made the coconut marshmallows, I brushed the sides of the pan with organic coconut oil which gave the marshmallows a final layer of flavor.
+But if don’t have mild flavored oil, then basing the pan with cling film is a safe choice.

 Patience is the key